apache/cordova-discuss/proposals/Face2Face-Oct15.md

   - How can we make platform installation easier?
     - Improve requirements checking and error messages
     - Install SDKs with one command (TACO)
+- Platform-specific topics
+  -(windows) why is windows icon list so limited?  should it be possible to specify more?
+  -(windows) Any options for HTML5 debugging for Windows 10 devices?
+  -(windows) security related to windows preview apps - how to allow dyanmic content to access plugin APIs?
+  -(web-os) web-os setup broken, document and discuss) -(iOS) wkwebview - recap of current approach, is it iOS 9 only?
+  -(android) annoyance/issue - appending of architecture digit problem?